- Licensing and Education

 Why are premium rates going up?

 The Affordable Care Act created new requirements for both consumers and insurers.
 Consumers are required to obtain health insurance that has a broad set of benefits and covers a specific percentage of the costs of those benefits, regardless of their individual health and financial needs.
 Consumers who do not have this mandatory insurance will be required to pay a penalty that varies based on income.
 In addition, consumers can no longer receive a lower premium for maintaining good health, and instead will have to pay an amount based on the average health of the community.
 Consumers must also pay for health insurance that allows any individual to incur an unlimited amount of medical costs.
+This is why health care reform requires healthy consumers to participate and not just the persons needing insurance which is called adverse selection.
 Insurers are required to pay new taxes and will also have to pay additional fees for selling plans through the federal exchange.

 Will I have to pay more for my health insurance?